 Parameter Description Original URL Enter a complete URL, for example,

 Type Cryptographic Key Set the cryptographic key.
 The Cryptographic Key is the Primary Key or Secondary Key specified in the URL Signing settings.
-Validity Period Set the validity period for the signed URL based on your business requirements.
+Validity Period Set the validity period of the signed URL based on your business requirements.
 Unit: seconds.
 Example: 1800.Note The default validity period is 30 minutes.
 If you want to set a validity period of less than 30 minutes, set Validity Period to a negative value.
 For example, if you want to set the validity period to 10 seconds, set Validity Period to -1790.

 - Click Generate.